 Important Tips and Regulations

 A boating permit is required for all vessels in the park, including kayaks.
-Please meet with park staff at park headquarters in Fort Jefferson to complete this free permit.
+Please visit the dock house information room to complete this free permit.

-Required equipment for any kayak use includes a PFD (Personal Floatation Device), a signaling device (typically a whistle and/or hand held mirror) and a portable vhf radio.
-These items should be brought from the mainland by the kayaker, their are no services at the park.
+Required equipment for any kayak use includes a PFD (Personal Floatation Device), a signaling device (typically a whistle and/or hand-held mirror) and a portable VHF radio.
+These items should be brought from the mainland by the kayaker, there are no services at the park.

 Please ask staff for any closures of protected zones.